-Figure 4-106: EtherCAT Network - Logical View
+Figure 4-106: EtherCAT Network - Logical View.
+K-Bus on left, E-Bus on right

 During the scan operation, all physical devices connected to the EtherCAT network will be discovered and identified.
 The KAS IDE will list the devices in the order they are connected.
-Kollmorgen devices, which include AKD and S300/S700 drives, Standard I/O Couplers, and remote I/O terminals (for a list, see "Remote Input/Output (I/O Terminals)" on page 719) will include detailed information for each device.
+Kollmorgen devices, which include AKD and S300/S700 drives, Standard I/O Couplers, and remote I/O terminals (for a list, see "Remote Input/Output Terminals" on page 753) will include detailed information for each device.